Defeated candidates vow to protest over disputed Russia election results

 The technical intricacies of Moscow’s e-voting process, which was administered by the city council’s IT department, has made criticism of it difficult.
 But Anastasia Bryukhanova, 32, an independent officially defeated in the opposition-leaning Leningradskaya constituency, has used statistical analysis of the data to put meat on her own fraud claims.

-A breakdown of e-voting patterns over the three days of voting showed evidence, Ms Bryukhanova said, of “external interference.”
+A breakdown of e-voting patterns over the three days of voting showed evidence, Ms Bryukhanova said, of “external interference”.
 The data shows a slow period of voting for United Russia at the start, followed by a fast phase, with breaks for what appears to be lunch.

 “You would expect that the same proportions of people would be voting whatever the day,” she told The Independent.
 “But you’d see the Kremlin candidate getting artificial boosts at specific periods of the day.”